Basic Concepts for System Design Interview Preparation

 BASE: Basically Available Soft State Eventual Consistency

 BASE compliance maintains integrity of NoSQL databases and ensures their proper functioning.
-It is a key factor in building the scalability of NoSQL databases.
+It is a key factor in the scalability of NoSQL databases.

 • Basically Available ensures that the system is always available.